tusharjo/flagit/README.md

 # Flagit 🇮🇳

-Flagit is the smallest npm package (~50kb) that can be used as a react component to display flags from about 242 supported countries.
+Flagit is the smallest npm package to display flags (~50kb) from about 242 supported countries that can be used as a react component.

 ### [View the live demo](https://525sb.csb.app/)